-Over 90% of people in most facilities are lead by line supervisors and mid-level managers.
+Over 90% of people in most facilities are led by line supervisors and mid-level managers.
 Unfortunately, as found in the 2015 Plant Services Leadership Survey:

-- 25.8% of supervisor have never received leadership training, and 19.4% received leadership training less than once in five years.
+- 25.8% of supervisors have never received leadership training, and 19.4% received leadership training only less than once in five years.

-- 18.2% of manager have never received leadership training, and 36.4% received leadership training less than once in five years.
+- 18.2% of managers have never received leadership training, and 36.4% received leadership training less than once in five years.